rsdn/CodeJam/README.md

 development process itself are all critical parts of the software development process.
 If you are interested in contribute in any of these aspects, please join us!

+### Blocks

+### PerfTests
+CodeJam.PerfTests is performance testing framework for .Net projects.

+It allows to compare multiple implementations by execution time (*~memory limits coming soon~*), to annotate test methods with timing limits and to check the limits each time the test is run.

 ### .NET Framework 3.5 support
 .NET Framework 3.5 support is limited.
 Functionality not supported: